 For $1-$2, anyone can purchase a necessary photo or other content on-demand or by subscription from stock, to use it legally for one’s own purposes.
 Once the content is submitted, contributors receive a royalty from each purchase.
 The platform then withdraws the commission from purchases and sells the subscriptions.

 For one of our clients, we developed a content website where users could discover original pre-written texts or post their own for sale.
 The content is aggregated from thousands of sources around the world.

-Users can purchase articles and share them to their websites, blogs or social media.
+Users can purchase articles and share them on their websites, blogs, or social media.
 For writers, there is an option to add their own content to the platform.
 All the content is tagged by author, industry, keywords.

 The purchased content can be edited right there on the site, which is very comfortable, and posted (or scheduled to be posted later) to the target resource.

 iStockphoto is the platform for crowdsourcing photos, illustrations, video, and audio content.

 For such websites, the search is one of the most important features, which is why all content should be accurately tagged and categorized.
 The system helps customers find exactly what they like, by enabling them to search by keywords, similar images, or by an uploaded image.
 Most of the platforms require successful completion of a registration exam, in order to ensure they admit only quality content.